SabyasachiH/bigdatabase/README.md

 vagrant suspend
 ```

-Issue a `vagrant up` command again to restart the VM from where you left off.
+Execute `vagrant up` command again to restart the VM from where you left off.

 To completely **wipe** the VM so that `vagrant up` command gives you a fresh
-machine: -
+machine:

 ```
 vagrant destroy
 ```

-Then issue `vagrant up` command as usual.
+After that, execute: `vagrant up` command as usual.

-# Starting / stoping services manually
+# Starting / Stoping Services Manually
 --------------------------------------------------------------------------------

 ```